There are many different services out there offering trade alerts, but which one is the best paid service for options trading?

 What is a trading alert service?

-You can use swing trading alerts services to profit from short-term market fluctuations.
-To follow a swing trading approach, The Empirical Collective provides trade details & explicit recommendations on when to initiate and exit positions.
+You can use options swing trading alerts services to profit from short-term market fluctuations.
+To follow an options swing trading approach, The Empirical Collective provides trade details & explicit recommendations on when to initiate and exit positions.